 For more information, please refer to the postponement of non-urgent elective surgery Frequently Asked Questions (PDF 64KB).

-Should you need medical support during this time, please consider seeing a GP.
+Should you need medical support during this time, please consider seeing a General Practitioner (GP).
 In an emergency, always call triple zero (000) for an ambulance.